 Presented by Quilliam, the world’s first counter-extremism think tank, and Art Cube Artists’ Studios, a center for contemporary culture, The Unmarked Body is an exhibition of work by four female and non-binary, Israeli passport-holding Palestinian artists – Raida Adon, Hannan Abu-Hussein, Maiada Aboud and Raafat Hattab – including photography, film, sculpture, installation and performance.
-The show will be mounted at Art Cube Artists’ Studios gallery in Jerusalem from October 2018 to January 2019, before ultimately travelling to London.
+The show is mounted at Art Cube Artists’ Studios gallery in Jerusalem from October 2018 to January 2019, before ultimately travelling to London.
 Part of Manofim, Jerusalem’s premier contemporary art festival with an international audience, The Unmarked Body will form part of a public arts program, including performances, talks and tours.
 A fully illustrated catalogue is translated in Hebrew, Arabic and English.
 Read about the festival and The Unmarked Body in this Jerusalem Post article.

 The artists of The Unmarked Body act with agency, using the human body as a principle medium or metaphor, to resist boundaries imposed on it.
 Exploring themes of sacrifice, homelessness and metamorphosis, they complicate notions of a static, “authentic” Israeli or Palestinian heritage.
 The Unmarked Body challenges binary constructs, revealing multifaceted, autonomous identities, through feminist and queer methodology.
 Adon, Abu-Hussein, Aboud and Hattab interrogate notions of purity in their wider socio-political environment, by disobeying patriarchal moulds of femininity and heteronormativity.
 Palestine is imagined as a woman to expose geopolitical economies of negation and models of dominance / subservience.
 Gender ambiguity is a prism for viewing the liminal Palestinian Israeli experience – of trespassing or falling short of both sides by being neither / nor completely.